 Influenza virus replication at the molecular level

 Influenza viruses are important human and animal pathogens.
 They cause widespread clinical and veterinary disease and have a considerable economic impact.
-Our laboratory seeks to understand fundamental aspects of the structure and function of influenza viruses, as well as virus:host interactions including host responses to viral infection; such studies are required for the development of novel strategies to combat influenza.
+Our laboratory focuses on the fundamental molecular mechanisms of influenza virus replication, aiming to understand the molecular determinants of host range and virulence of influenza viruses.
+By gaining further insights into the molecular details of influenza virus replication we hope to facilitate the development of novel strategies to combat influenza.

-To address these fundamental questions we collaborate with structural biologists, physicists, chemists and immunologists using an inter-disciplinary approach with cutting-edge technologies including molecular and cell biology, proteomics, single molecule and super-resolution microscopy, structural biology, and virology.
+We collaborate with structural biologists, physicists, chemists and immunologists, using an interdisciplinary approach, including molecular and cell biology, structural biology (x-ray crystallography and cryo-electron microscopy), single molecule and super-resolution microscopy, proteomics and virology.

 Nature 527: 114-117.